IBM-Bluemix-Docs/certificate-manager/access-management.md

 5. Optional: Select a **Region** or use the default, **All regions**.
 6. Optional: Select a **Service instance** or use the default, **All instances**.
 7. Under **Select roles > Assign platform/service access roles**, select the appropriate access level.

+**Example:**
+You should set every user at least Viewer role in order to be able to see service instance/s.
+If you want the user to be able to create an instance, set him the role Administrator or Editor.
+You have to set a user at least the Reader role in order to see certificates within the instance.